privacy-scaling-explorations/zkevm-specs/specs/mpt/scope.md

 The hash of a leaf (or raw leaf if shorter than 32 bytes) is checked to be at the proper position in the parent branch in `account_leaf_storage_codehash.rs` for account leaf and in `leaf_value.rs` for storage leaf.
-Note that account leaf is always hashed as it is always longer than 31 bytes.
+Note that the account leaf is always hashed as it is always longer than 31 bytes.
 For storage leaf we use a selector `not_hashed` in `leaf_value.rs` to consider the two cases.

 ### Insert when branching occurs in L